redis-developer/redis-bike-co/README.md

 ![Sample application home page](readme_screenshots/sample_app_home_page.png)

 From here, you can click on the links to run the sample queries and see their output in the browser.
-TODO JSON extension...
+Click on "Find bikes matching multiple criteria":

 ![Sample application search query](readme_screenshots/sample_app_search_query.png)

+Here, we're using an extension to the Chrome browser that renders JSON nicely.
+If you'd like to use that, you can add it to Chrome [here](https://chrome.google.com/webstore/detail/json-viewer/gbmdgpbipfallnflgajpaliibnhdgobh).
+Similar extensions are available for other browsers.

 # Need Help or Want to Chat?